 Contact and exchange is central to the retreat and we provide space for informal exchange and networking.
 We will support you to consciously reflect on your own learning throughout the week and build your personal practice of sense-making and actively thinking about the future and to become more comfortable when working with uncertainty.

-The future of education and skills We take a holistic look at the global trends that will shape the future out to 2060 (with a focus on 2030, the time horizon for the Sustainable Development Goals).
+The future of education and skills.
+We will take a holistic look at the global trends that will shape the future out to 2060 (with a focus on 2030, the time horizon for the Sustainable Development Goals).
 What will life look like in a world that has started to deglobalise – with increasingly local design, production and flows of people and goods?
 How will artificial intelligence, automation and demographic change impact this future?
 What skills are needed, what do our educational systems look like and how can countries and organisations take advantage of change?

 This year we be joined by over 15 speakers and faculty – expert commissioners, practitioners and users of foresight, as well as private and public sector policy planning/government leads and experts in futures thinking, design and data.